optb/docker-email-collector/README.md

 4. Additionally, you can define server-side [sieve scripts](http://sieve.info/) that allow you automatically classify your emails in different folders
 5. Finally, you can access all your emails, that are already spam-filtered and organized in folders, from various devices on the same time via IMAP (e.g. Outlook, Thunderbird, Android or iOS mail clients, or install some web mailer).

-# Data flow diagram
+# Data flow

 ![Data flow](./doc/flow-single.png "Data flow chart for single user")

-# Do you need this?
+# Do you need this solution?
 ## Which problems can be solved by docker-email-collector?